langered/bosh-director-logs-parser/README.md

 ## Installing and Executing

 To analyze a debug log file run the ruby script as follows:
-`./log_parser.rb <abs. path to debug log file>`
+`./log_parser.rb [options] <abs. path to debug log file>`

+Available options are:
+`--filter FILTER    Provide a regex to filter out NATS methods, e.g. 'ping|get_state'`

-It generates a single, self-contained `html` which can be shared.
+It generates a `html` plus some JavaScript files which can be shared.
 The file has the name of the debug log + `.html`.